Stefan1896/Realtime_Commuter_Dashboard/README.md

-# Real-Time Commuter Dashboard (GFTS-RT + Microsoft Fabric)
+# Realtime Commuter Dashboard (GFTS-RT + Microsoft Fabric)

 <img width="1451" height="854" alt="Dashboard" src="https://github.com/user-attachments/assets/66529aed-4345-4e3a-9083-85535a0170c3" />

-This project demonstrates a complete real-time data pipeline built on Microsoft Fabric using GTFS-Realtime data from Stadtwerke Münster.
-It ingests live vehicle events via WebSocket, processes them through Azure Event Hub and Fabric Eventstream, stores them in a KQL database (Bronze/Silver/Gold), and visualizes real-time and historical transit performance using a Real-time-Dashboard.
+This project demonstrates a complete realtime data pipeline built on Microsoft Fabric using GTFS-Realtime data from Stadtwerke Münster.
+It ingests live vehicle events via WebSocket, processes them through Azure Event Hub and Fabric Eventstream, stores them in a KQL database (Bronze/Silver/Gold), and visualizes realtime and historical transit performance using a realtime Dashboard.

-The goal is to build a Real-Time Commuter Resilience Engine that helps understand delays, reliability, and operational patterns in public transport.
+The goal is to build a realtime Commuter Resilience Engine that helps understand delays, reliability, and operational patterns in public transport.

 Originally, the dashboard was planned to be implemented in Power BI and deployed via a deployment pipeline.
 As my Power BI license expired, I created a Fabric Real-Time Dashboard instead and did not include a deployment pipeline.

 # Data Source: Stadtwerke Münster GTFS-RT

-The project uses the official real-time feed provided by Stadtwerke Münster.
+The project uses the official realtime feed provided by Stadtwerke Münster.

 The feed provides:
 - Live vehicle positions